- Supports Article 5 optional and staged exclusions, Article 6 less-stringent building categories, and the social-housing caveat.

 "Member States may choose to exclude public transport or the armed forces"

-Use the Article 5 and Article 6 evidence checklist to separate binding targets, permitted exclusions, inventories, and reporting records.
+Use the Articles 5 to 7 evidence checklist to separate Member State targets, public-body records, permitted exclusions, inventories, and covered procurement decisions.

 Structured answer sets in this page tree.